 Basic Prevention Is Key

 For kids, starting basic hygiene practices is vital.
-Help your kids keep all their beautiful teeth by instilling healthy brushing habits in them early on.
+Help your kids keep all their beautiful teeth by instilling in them healthy brushing habits early in life.
 Remind them to include their back teeth while brushing.
 When it comes to preventative measures, there’s no comparison to a healthy and consistent tooth care routine.

 No matter your age, your dentist can also greatly aid your cavity prevention campaign.
 This means you should come in for semi-annual checkups, x-rays, and thorough cleanings.
 You may brush well and often, but only your dentist will be able to identify problem areas and cavities.

-Professional techniques to prevent cavities go a long way and give you peace of mind.
+Professional techniques to prevent cavities go a long way to both keeping your mouth healthy and giving you peace of mind.
 Make sure you’re taking the proper measures to protect you and your family’s teeth by encouraging good brushing habits, flossing, and keeping your scheduled visits.